MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-azure-02.md

 > [!NOTE]
 > In this tutorial the application will take photos to upload images to the Blob storage.
 If you are running this locally from the Unity editor, then make sure that you have a webcam connected to your computer.

-Build the updated application and deploy to your HoloLens, click on **Set Object** and type in the *search bar* the name of the *Tracked Object* you have created before.
+Open the application on your HoloLens, click on **Set Object** and type in the *search bar* the name "Car".
 Now you should see the **Object Card**, click on the **Camera** button and you will be instructed to do an AirTap to take a photo.
 After taking a photo you will see a message that informs you about the active upload and after a while the image should appear where the placeholder was before.

 Now rerun the application and search for the *Tracked Object* and the previously uploaded image should appear as thumbnail.

+## Deleting image from Azure Blob storage

+In the previous section you uploaded new images to Azure Blob storage, in this section you will delete an image thumbnail for *Tracked Objects*.

+Open the application on your HoloLens, click on **Set Object** and type in the *search bar* the name "Car".
+Now you should see the **Object Card** with the thumbnail image, click on the **Delete** button.
+You will notice that the thumbnail image is replaced by the placeholder image.

+Now rerun the application and search for the *Tracked Object* of the previously deleted thumbnail, you should only see the placeholder image.

 ## Congratulations

-In this tutorial you learned how Azure storage services can be used to persist unstructured data and binaries for the demo **HoloLens 2** application on the cloud.
+In this tutorial you learned how Azure storage services can be used to persist unstructured data, like in our case **Tracked Objects** and binaries in form of thumbnail images for the **HoloLens 2** demo application on the cloud.

 In the next tutorial you will learn how to use Azure Custom Vision to detect images associated with a *Tracked Object*.